-Lastly, the Earthquake MC43 mini Cultivator is a garden hero when working in fertilizer or aerating soil.
-Its compact size and light weight design make for easy transport and maneuverability.
+Lastly, the Earthquake MC43 mini Cultivator is a garden hero for many when it comes to working in fertilizer or aerating soil.
+Its compact size and lightweight design make for easy transport and maneuverability.
 The high-performance 43cc Viper engine delivers power to work through a variety of soil types.
 A good choice for small-medium size areas.

 Types of Garden Tillers

-Cultivator: Basically a smaller version of a tiller used for the same purpose but on a smaller scale.
+Cultivator: Basically a smaller version of a tiller, which is used for the same purpose but on a smaller scale.
 Ideal for raised beds.
-Easy to store and control and less expensive than a full size tiller.
+Easy to store and control and less expensive compared to a full size tiller.
 To learn more about cultivators and tillers take a look at this.

 Rear-tine tiller: These tillers are heavy duty, the most aggressive and the highest priced.
 The engine is located on the front and the tines on the rear of the machine.
 This type of tiller will rip an existing lawn into a flower bed with ease.

 Front-tine tiller: This garden tiller is usually less expensive than the rear- tine tiller while being less aggressive also.
-Good for weeding, loosening up existing beds and mixing in soil amendments and fertilizer.
+Good for weeding, loosening up existing beds, mixing in soil amendments and fertilizer.

-If your weeding in and around existing beds or lawns in which a garden tiller is less than ideal, than check out these handy weeding tools guaranteed to make your life easier.
+If your weeding in and around existing beds or established turf than a garden tiller is less than ideal, check out these handy weeding tools guaranteed to make your life easier.

 Counter-rotating tines: Tines are the blades of the tiller that do all the work.
 When the tines rotate the opposite direction as the wheels are moving they are called counter rotating tines.
 As a result this type is ideal for breaking grass and turning a lawn area into a garden or bed.
 Perfect for extremely hard soil.